 It’s pretty easy to see why such a fruit is being hailed as the next big thing.
 On top of being full of the nutrients listed above, there are also reports indicating mangosteen contains valuable phytonutrients, such as xanthonoids which may be beneficial for some forms of cancer and cancer prevention.

 On the other hand, we have your typical organic broccoli.
-Broccoli, too, contains significant levels of vitamin C, B-, folate, magnesium, calcium, phosphorus, potassium and fibre.
+Broccoli, too, contains significant levels of vitamin C, B-vitamins, folate, magnesium, calcium, phosphorus, potassium and fibre.
 Further to this, broccoli can give our bodies some vitamin K, Vitamin E, omega 3′s and even a bit of tryptophan!

 At first glance, the comparison may not be all that convincing.
 Consider the carbon footprint involved in transporting a mangosteen to your kitchen versus that which would be required to get a head of broccoli from a local farmer.
 Consider the harvesting practices which must be used in order to pick a mangosteen that will remain hard enough to withstand the long journey around the globe to your mouth.
 Consider the economic impact of supporting your local growers versus overseas labour which may or may not be humane.